howeller/gulp-zip-HTML-banners/README.md

     └── banner_300x250
 ```

 Each banner should go inside a folder named with it's RedTrax name.
 For example `banner_300x250` will get renamed with your RedTrax banner name.
 Add as many banner folders as you need.
-Everything inside `banners` will get processed in the task.
+Everything inside `src` will get processed in the task.

 ## Tasks